 The Shikarpuri Hindu, after receiving a sound commercial education and studying the practice of trade at home, marries with much solemnity and ceremony.
-The birth of the first child is the signal for leaving home; the jeune père takes leave of his family with tears and sobs; and he forthwith sets out alone for some distant land, with the probable intention of spending in exile half his This has become with him a kind of pun-He goes wherever lucre calls him, among the fiery Bedawin of Southern Arabia, the fanatic kidnappers of Northern Tartary, the extortionate Persians, the wild Wasawahili, the inhospitable regions which lie far beyond the "House of Snow" (Himálayas), and the ruffian-tenanted Sulaymáni, or Hindu-Slaying (Hindu-Kush) hills.
-If favoured by Shrí, he may attain affluence and considerable political influence, which he will use with an iron His stores of cloth and jewellery, and his command of capital, aided by the rare gift of calculation, may raise him to become farmer of the revenue, in which position his sharp wits, and his comparatively-honest conventional dishonesty, may endear him, despite his creed, to King or Governor.
+The birth of the first child is the signal for leaving home; the jeune père takes leave of his family with tears and sobs; and he forthwith sets out alone for some distant land, with the probable intention of spending in exile half his life.
+This has become with him a kind of pundonor.
+He goes wherever lucre calls him, among the fiery Bedawin of Southern Arabia, the fanatic kidnappers of Northern Tartary, the extortionate Persians, the wild Wásawáhíli, the inhospitable regions which lie far beyond the "House of Snow" (Himálayas), and the ruffian-tenanted Sulaymáni, or Hindu-Slaying (Hindu-Kush) hills.
+If favoured by Shrí, he may attain affluence and considerable political influence, which he will use with an iron hand.
+His stores of cloth and jewellery, and his command of capital, aided by the rare gift of calculation, may raise him to become farmer of the revenue, in which position his sharp wits, and his comparatively-honest conventional dishonesty, may endear him, despite his creed, to King or Governor.
 Otherwise he must content himself with picking the pockets of the fair sex; with cajoling small coins from the barbarians among whom he lives, and with scraping together by slow degrees a little fortune, the produce of bargains and barterings by which he is invariably the gainer.
 And thus pass away the prime years of his poor three-score.
-He is easily expatriated as is your family, Mr. Bull. and, also like yours, he invariably and persistently.
+He is easily expatriated as is your family, Mr. Bull, and, also like yours, he invariably and persistently, through all the vicissitudes of his career, looks forward to a return home; consoling himself with the hope, not of laying his bones, but of becoming ashes, as a good Hindu should, in his fatherland.
+However, it sometimes happens that the home to which he returns is, like the old Crusader's, hardly recognizable, the single child having been doubled and trebled; and a Sterner Will than his often forbids the gratification of his poor wish about the ashes.

 1 The invariable initial formula.
-Shrí is Lakshmi, the Goddess of Prosperity; what may be the mystic meaning of 11⁄2, I cannot even attempt to divine.
+Shrí is Lakshmi, the Goddess of Prosperity; what may be the mystic meaning of $1\frac{1}{4}$, I cannot even attempt to divine.